 Moving a loved one into senior living can be an emotional experience, and everyone wants it to go as smoothly as possible.
 Yet some families aren't always prepared with Power of Attorney (POA) documents, which may be required when moving into a senior living community.
 So, before making the move into senior living, here's what you should know about POA responsibilities.

-Colleen, move-in coordinator at Miramont Pointe in Clackamas, Oregon, points out that POAs differ in every state.
-"A lot of states have a financial POA and an advance directive that covers medical," she says.
-"In Oregon, there’s a POA to cover both of those.”
+Since retiring, Move-In Coordinator Colleen at Miramont Pointe in Clackamas, OR, pointed out that POAs differ in every state.
+"A lot of states have a financial POA and an advance directive that covers medical," she said.
+"In Oregon, there’s a POA to cover both of those.
 Other states may have a health care POA instead of an advance directive."

 A common error—especially if a family has to act quickly—is thinking that having access to a loved one’s bank account or having a financial POA is all they need.
 But that’s often not the case.
-“It’s easy for families to confuse the fact that if you’re on your loved one's bank account, you can do everything," Colleen says.
+“It’s easy for families to confuse the fact that if you’re on your loved one's bank account, you can do everything," Colleen said.
 "But there’s a big difference between writing a check and being able to sign financial or medical paperwork on behalf of someone."

-If you’re moving a loved one into senior living, you want to make sure that you have a POA or advance directive that lets you act as a health care representative.
-“It’s important to know the rules for your state and what paperwork is required,” she says.
+If you’re moving a loved one into senior living, you want to ensure that you have a POA or advance directive that lets you act as a healthcare representative.
+“It’s important to know the rules for your state and what paperwork is required,” she said.

 Even if you’re just starting to consider senior living, it’s not too early to start planning for future possibilities.